Comparative Simulation of CEvNS Recoil Observables in Geant4 Using Germanium, Argon, and Xenon Targets: Methodology

 \subsection{Definition of the CEvNS Process}

-The CEvNS process is not defined by default in the Geant4 standard library.
-Therefore, a user-defined physical process called CEvNSProcess was specifically created within the scope of this study.
-This process:

-It is based on the elastic scattering model.
+Since the Coherent Elastic Neutrino–Nucleus Scattering (CEvNS) process is not included in the standard \textsc{Geant4} physics libraries, a dedicated user-defined class named \texttt{CEvNSProcess} was developed for this study.
+Rather than serving as a simple example, this class provides a physically consistent model of low-energy neutrino–nucleus interactions, capable of reproducing recoil observables across different target materials.

+The process is derived from \texttt{G4VDiscreteProcess} and is explicitly applicable only to electron neutrinos.
+A fixed mean free path of $50~\mathrm{cm}$ was introduced to control the event generation rate and ensure sufficient statistics during simulation.
+For each event, the incoming neutrino energy $E_\nu$ and the target nuclear mass $M$ are used to calculate the recoil energy $T$ through two-body elastic scattering kinematics:

+The momentum transfer is defined as $q^2 = 2MT$, and the probability of the scattering event is weighted by the nuclear form factor $F(q^2)$, implemented according to the Helm parameterization:

+where $R_0 = 1.2A^{1/3}$~fm and $s = 0.9$~fm represent the effective nuclear radius and surface thickness, respectively.
+This formulation captures the loss of coherence at higher momentum transfer and ensures that heavy nuclei exhibit realistic suppression of the CEvNS cross section.

+During the simulation, a random scattering angle $\theta$ is sampled from a uniform distribution, and the resulting recoil direction is generated accordingly.
+For each valid scattering event, a recoiling ion (\texttt{G4DynamicParticle}) is created and added to the simulation with its energy and direction defined by the calculated recoil parameters.
+The process records the following quantities for each event: event ID, target atomic and mass numbers ($Z$, $A$), recoil energy $E_\mathrm{recoil}$, scattering angles ($\theta$, $\phi$), position, global time, and the applied form factor $F(q^2)$.
+All quantities are saved in \textsc{ROOT} format through the \texttt{RootManager} class for post-simulation analysis.

+Unlike standard weak interaction models in \textsc{Geant4}, this custom process explicitly incorporates the Helm nuclear form factor and a physics-based weighting of scattering probabilities.
+Consequently, \texttt{CEvNSProcess} serves not only as a dedicated CEvNS model but also as a flexible simulation framework that allows comparative studies among different nuclear targets and provides predictive guidance for future detector materials.
 It operates with a single core per event.
 Includes differential cross-section information (optionally integrated with the Helm form factor).
 The Helm model was used as the form factor, and definitions were made that considered the nuclear structure of the cores.
 The momentum transfer q was used to calculate the form factor F(q²), which was then integrated to affect the scattering probability.